kristopolous/DRR/indycast.net/md/about.md

         /at ... it uses the same notation but instead returns an audio file directly.

-        You must specify a single weekday ...
-I know, total bummer.
+        You must specify a single weekday ... total bummer.

     /slices/[path]